×

 The Disrepair Pre-Action Protocol sets out procedures and timetables that you have to follow.
 The timetables begin from the moment a claim is lodged.

 You and your tenant may be asked to prove that an intermediary was used to reach an agreement before approaching the court.
-The court will consider the extent to which each party complies with an alternative dispute resolution when making a ruling.

 Mediation services include:

-The tenant must send the landlord a letter outlining the issue and warning them of court action.
+The tenant must send the landlord a detailed letter outlining the issue and warning them of court action.
 It should include information such as:

 • The tenant's details.